-I want to recognize Team Army 2019.
+We want to acknowledge Team Army 2019 members.
 We were a small unit, but for this project I felt it was better to start small and manageable than be too big and potentially invite greater risk of accident.
 Fortunately, we all knew the Park’s back country really well, so we operated about as efficiently as feasible and maintained a clean safety record.
 In 2020, we will expand ground survey effort, doubling (and hopefully diversifying) our ranks.
 Here are short introductions for last summer’s team members:

 A former fee-program National Park Service seasonal employee at multiple parks (including Glacier), Burt brought a broad array of skills to the project thanks to his diverse professional and recreational background.
 Chief among these were his judgement and communication skills, two traits every field team needs, especially this endeavor.
 In 2019, Burt’s can-do attitude, flexibility, and mental perseverance greatly benefited field operations.